loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 ## 9.9 Why Irreversibility Is Necessary

-### 9.9.1 Protecting Consciousness
+### 9.9.1 Protecting Observer

-If formal systems could reverse-engineer consciousness:
+If formal systems could reverse-engineer observer:
-- Consciousness would be reducible to formalism
+- Observer would be reducible to formalism
 - Creativity would be algorithmic
 - Mathematics would be closed
 - Discovery would end

-Irreversibility preserves the mystery and openness of consciousness.
+Irreversibility preserves the mystery and openness of observer.

 ### 9.9.2 Enabling Progress